windytan/squelch/README.md

 `--fade-time SAMPLES` / `-t SAMPLES`

 Transition time, in samples; defaults to 512.
-This is how long it takes to fade out the signal after `--silence-duration` has passed;
+This is how long it takes to smoothly fade the signal out after `--silence-duration` has passed;
 and how long it takes to fade back in after the first sign of signal.
-Use 0 to disable fading.
+Use 0 to disable fading (it'll just switch instantly with a snap).